Oracle boosts Saudi Arabia’s AI economy with new public cloud region in Riyadh

 The new cloud region has been well-received by Oracle’s partners and industry analysts.
 Fahad Alhajeri, CEO of Center3, expressed enthusiasm about the collaboration, noting that the expansion aligns with their shared vision of advancing Saudi Arabia’s digital economy.
 Alhajeri highlighted the strategic importance of the new cloud region in fostering technological innovation and empowering businesses across the country.

 Center3, Oracle’s host partner for the Riyadh region, is a leading regional data centre provider, known for its high standards in infrastructure and support services.
 This partnership is expected to drive substantial growth in the Kingdom’s cloud adoption rates.
 Jyoti Lalchandani, Regional Managing Director at IDC, also praised Oracle’s expansion, emphasizing that local cloud infrastructure supports faster data processing and enhanced security while ensuring compliance with national regulations.
-Lalchandani noted that this development is crucial for driving digital transformation and leveraging AI to gain competitive advantages and create local value.
+Lalchandani noted that this development is crucial for driving and leveraging AI to gain competitive advantages and create local value.

 The expansion is also expected to stimulate job creation in the tech sector, contributing to the Kingdom’s Vision 2030 goal of increasing the proportion of digital economy-related employment.